-Paul Meehan enters his fourth season with Gonzaga after joining head coach Einar Thorarinsson's staff in the spring of 2013.
+Meehan enters his sixth season with Gonzaga in 2018 after joining Thorarinsson's staff in the spring of 2013.
 He came to the Bulldogs after three seasons as the head men's soccer coach at Corban University in Salem, Ore.
 In addition to coaching, oversees the program's scheduling and recruiting.

 In 2015, Gonzaga battled to a 7-10-1 record which included seven losses by just one goal and a defense that tied for first in the league with just 21 goals allowed on the year.
 GU placed four players on All-WCC teams with Ben White (First Team), Conner Bevans (Second Team), Jakob Granlund (Honorable Mention) and Garrett Wilson (All-Freshman).